Fred-Bred/SDS-thesis/README.md

 # SDS Thesis for Frederik Bredgaard
-This repo contains the scripts, notebooks, and data for my thesis in Social Data Science to be written in spring 2024
+This repo contains the scripts, notebooks, and LaTeX files for my thesis in Social Data Science to be written in spring 2024